Categories: Restorative Dentistry

 The Biocompatible Nature of Tooth-Colored Fillings

-When it comes to your dental health, prevention is always the best medicine, but when it fails, the way in which you address any problems that develop will have lasting impact on your long-term oral health.
+When it comes to your dental health, prevention is always the best medicine, but when it fails, the way in which you address any problems that develop will have a lasting impact on your long-term oral health.
 While prevention is best, natural, minimally invasive and biocompatible treatment is second-best.
 That’s why we utilize tooth-colored fillings when treating most mild to moderate cavities.
 In addition to looking more like your natural tooth structure, biocompatible tooth-fillings also do a lot more for your tooth’s health and integrity.

 Their more natural appearance

-The appearance of biocompatible filling, often referred to as a tooth-colored filling, is the one of the most obvious ways in which it mimics your healthy tooth structure.
+The appearance of a biocompatible filling, often referred to as a tooth-colored filling, is the one of the most obvious ways in which it mimics your healthy tooth structure.
 Tooth-colored fillings are made from a composite resin that consists of finely ground acrylic and quartz-like particles.
 This makes it highly customizable, with the ability to be tinted to match your specific tooth color and shade.
 Once placed, the filling will blend in discreetly with the healthy, natural tooth structure around it, making it virtually invisible to other people when you speak or smile.

 Their interaction with your tooth structure